 After taking home 2nd place at the International Championship of Collegiate A Cappella (ICCA) at the PlayStation Theatre in NYC this spring, BisCaydence came back to the University of Miami with new goals in mind.
 Founded in 2011, the group aims to spend the year recording new music and creating a music video.
 “BisCaydence sets itself apart from other groups because we are so supportive of each other.
 We have such a different connection which reflects in our performance,” Artistic Director Lexi Pinnata said.
 “We’re the same people on and off the stage.”
 BisCaydence spent last semester bonding with each other through their trips to Orlando, North Carolina and New York City.
 Check out their first EP, Blue Horizon, on Spotify.

-Are you in a cappella group?
-Looking for your next big stage?
-Enter to sing at The 2020 NAMM Show!
+Are you a cappella obsessed?
+Hear your favorite groups perform at The 2020 NAMM Show!
+Register today!

 6. The N’Harmonics @ New York University